-The altruist who commit suicide based on altruism die because they believe that their death can bring about a benefit to the society.
-In other words, when an individual is too heavily integrated into the society, they will commit suicide regardless of their own hesitation if the society's norms ask for the person's death.
+Motivations for altruistic suicide cannot be explained without reference to the values and norms of culture.
+The altruist looks to a goal beyond this world, and believes this world to be an obstacle and burden to him.
+The altruists who commit suicide based on altruism die because they believe that their death can bring about a benefit to the society.
+When an individual is too heavily integrated into the society, they will commit suicide regardless of their own hesitation if the society's norms ask for the person's death.

 Altruism is a state opposite to egoism, in which the individual is extremely attached to the society and thus has no life of their own.
 Altruism is at the heart of the mystical traditions propagated by both of the great Asian religions - Hinduism and Buddhism.
 The fiery self-immolation of Buddhist monks during the Vietnam war is a political exemplification of the inspirational power of this belief system.